Fields

 3.5 File and Media Fields

-To upload files and images to your application.
+Used to send files and images to your application.

 | Type | What does it do? | Practical Use Example |